The Nakano Thrift Shop

 When Hitomi starts working in Mr. Nakano’s store, he tells her right away that they do not sell antiques, but rummage.
 It is a quiet store and every so often Mr. Nakano goes out with young Takeo to buy now old merchandise.
 Between old ashtrays, life-size advertisements cutouts, odd ball customers and old vases, affection slowly grows between Hitomi and Takeo.
 As both have been burnt by love before, their relationship is an awkward to-and-fro, with moments of intimacy and periods of rejection.
 And all between that, we hear of the women in Mr. Nakano’s life; about his current lover, but also about his ever present sister Masayo and the love of her life.

-The Nakano Thrift Store is the thread that weaves through a number of episodes in the lives of the protagonistst, all of them centered on love in one way or the other.
-However, the decision of Mr. Nakano to open a real antiques shop in a more upscale neighborhood tears apart the fragile web between the characters, and leaves a sense of loss in its wake.
+The Nakano Thrift Shop is the thread that weaves through a number of episodes in the lives of the protagonists, all of them centred on love in one way or the other.
+However, the decision of Mr. Nakano to open a real antiques shop in a more upscale neighbourhood tears apart the fragile web between the characters, and leaves a sense of loss in its wake.

 Hiromi Kawakami was born in Tokyo in 1958 and started her career as a writer with science fiction stories, directly after graduating from college.
 She has since received numerous Japanese literary awards, including the Akutagawa Prize, the Tanizaki Prize, and the Yomiuri Prize.

 This lovely book of people that are still trying to find their own path in society is available from amazon.